vgaltes/vgaltes.github.io/_posts/2017-06-20-step-functions-parallel-state.md

 The order of the results in the array on the step after a parallel step always come in the same order, and that order is the order that the branches are defined.
 So, although ParallelOne ends later than ParallelTwo, the result of ParallelOne will come in the first position of the array.

 ## Summary
-We've seen on of the more powerful states of a State Function, the parallel steep.
+We've seen one of the more powerful states of a State Function, the parallel step.
 We've seen how we can add more than one task inside each of its branches and how to collect the results.